 What should I expect during the kittens' first few weeks of life?

-In fact, in the vast majority of cases, the pet owner should not interfere with the queen's care.
 Kittens are born with their eyes closed.
 Most kittens will begin to open their eyes within seven to fourteen days of birth.
-If you notice swelling, bulging or discharge underneath the eyelids, the eyes should be opened manually.
+If you notice swelling, bulging, or discharge underneath the eyelids, the eyes should be opened manually.
 Ideally, you should take the kittens to your veterinarian, who will determine if this procedure is required.
 If this is not possible, you can use a cotton ball dampened with warm water to apply gentle pressure to the eyelids and open them.
 If the swelling is due to infection, you will see pus; in this case, a veterinarian should examine the kittens immediately.
 If the eyes have not opened within fourteen days of age, the kittens should be examined by a veterinarian.

 Kittens should be observed for their rate of growth.
 They should double their birth weight in about one week.
 Routine daily to weekly weighing should be performed to ensure the kittens are growing normally.
-Failure to gain weight may be indicative of a problem and the need for veterinary care.
+Failure to gain weight may indicate a problem and the need for veterinary care.

 At two weeks of age, kittens should be alert and trying to stand.
 At three weeks, they generally try to climb out of their box.
 At four weeks, all of the kittens should be able to walk, run, and play.

-Kittens should begin eating solid food about three-and-a-half to four-and-a-half (3½ to 4½) weeks of age.
+Kittens should begin eating solid food about 3 1/2 to 4 1/2 weeks of age.
 Initially, make gruel by mixing milk replacer with a small amount of kitten food; place this mixture in a flat saucer.
 The kittens' noses should be carefully dipped into the mixture two or three times per day until they begin to lap; this usually takes one to three days.
 The amount of milk replacer or supplemental moisture should be decreased daily until they are eating the canned or dry food with little or no moisture added (usually by four to six weeks of age).

 I have heard of milk fever.
 What exactly is it?

 Eclampsia or milk fever is caused by depletion of calcium circulating in the bloodstream of the queen and is due to heavy milk production.
 It generally occurs when the kittens are three to five weeks old (just before weaning) and most often to mothers of large litters.
-Early signs include restlessness, panting, and muscle tremors; it can progress to muscle spasms and collapse.
-This condition can be fatal in thirty to sixty minutes, so you should take the cat to a veterinarian as immediately.
+Early signs include restlessness, panting, and loss of attention towards their kittens.
+It can progress to tremors, muscle spasms, and collapse.
+This condition can be fatal in thirty to sixty minutes, so your cat needs to see your veterinarian immediately.
 Prompt treatment with intravenous calcium will reverse the condition.
 If the queen develops milk fever, her kittens should be weaned as soon as possible.

 Do weaned kittens need a special diet?